 Between the OTJB and the beach, a duct for the OECs of approximately 150 m in length will be installed.
 A trench will be made by excavators and the prefabricated duct will be lowered into the trench to reach the indicative target cable burial depth of up to 1.5 m.
 The onshore duct has to cross the Blackdog Burn, a small stream running on the beach parallel to the water line.
-For this crossing the course of the Blackdog Burn will be redirected towards the sea before the ducts are installed (Figure 11).
-A temporary closure of the burn will be put in place made of big bags filled with sand and supported with sand from the excavated trench.
-Sheet piles may also be used for the temporary closure.
-When the redirection is complete, the trench for the pipes will be excavated and the pipes will be installed.
-Pumps will be available on site to dewater the trench if necessary.

-During the onshore pull in of the cable, floatation devices will be attached to the cable.
+For this crossing the course of the Blackdog Burn will be temporarily adjusted by creating a dam and pumping water to the downstream side of the dam, prior to the installation of the ducts using an open cut trenching method.
+When the installation of the ducts has been completed the original course of the Blackdog Burn will be reinstated.
+The flow of the burn will be monitored after reinstatement to verify it returned to its original course.During the onshore pull in of the cable, floatation devices will be attached to the cable.
 The cable will be floated towards the shore and pulled through the onshore duct to the OTJB.

-Figure 11 Schematic overview of the proposed Blackdog Burn crossing
+Figure 11 Schematic overview of the temporary Blackdog Burn diversion-top view